UniPiTechnology/evok/docs/apis/rpc.md

 ## Examples

-For python examples you need installed 'requests' package.
+For python examples you need installed `requests` package.
 You can install it with this command: `pip3 install requests`.

 ### Reading DI